cccbr/runningatower/content/docs/080-stays-and-sliders/index.md

 -  Figure 1b shows a straight stay bolted to the side of a wooden headstock, although the same arrangement could be used for a hollow metal headstock.
 -  Figure 1c shows a straight stay in a metal ‘socket headstock’.
 This shows a ‘Hastings stay’ but the same arrangement is often used for a straight stay like the one in Figure 1b.

 A stay is made of straight-grained Ash timber, thickest at the top fixing or where it exits a socket (Figure 1c) and tapering towards the end which contacts the slider.
 This provides maximum strength at the point of maximum stress.
 You may, however, find plenty of stays without tapers.
-The tapering is more complex – and more critical –  for a Hastings stay and this will be covered later.

 ![Curved stay](s-and-s_fig-2.jpg)